Tihomir971/assist/src/lib/components/zag/llms-svelte.md

 ```

-## Setting the selected tab
+### Setting the initially selected tab

-To set the initially selected tab, pass the `value` property to the machine's
+To set the initially selected tab, pass the `defaultValue` property to the
-context.
+machine's context.

 ```jsx {2}
 const service = useMachine(tabs.machine, {